Strong and Safe

 The 2018-22 programme will feature specialist training and grants to encourage services to explore new ways of working.
 Museum and archive services are often jointly located or managed within London local authorities, and the programme will remain open to both sectors.

-A support programme for Local Authority funded Museum and Archive Services.
-These training sessions have been designed with the needs of those working as managers in Local Authority Museums and Archives in mind.
+London Museum Development in association with The National Archives is pleased to announce a short training programme designed with the needs of those working as managers in Local Authority Museums and Archives in mind.
 Each session will provide you with knowledge, understanding and skills to enable you to plan for improved organisational resilience.